Learn What Life is Like for Expatriates in China

 - Pollution: Pollution is another cause of concern for expat in China at present.
 Several steps have already been taken by the Chinese government to curb pollution levels.
 However, the situation is still beyond their reach and may take a while to stabilize.

 Before going to China, you must make sure that all your papers are ready beforehand.
 That saves you the trouble of not getting them on time once you enter the country.
 That also saves you from any uncertainty related to the job, or to your visa, which could otherwise even lead to deportation.

 Health Insurance is Important for Expats in China

-You should also opt for an international health insurance plan before you book your flight to China because private healthcare services can be very expensive here.
+You should also opt for an international health insurance plan before you book your flight to China because private healthcare services in China can be very expensive here.
 Expat Financial offers the Cigna Global Health Options plan that is ideally suited to expatriates in China.
 It can cover most expat in China subject to medical underwriting.

 Besides that, you can stay assured to get the best experience of your life while staying in China.